Squeezed light in a semiconductor microcavity

-Here, we provide a new approach for producing squeezed light using an exciton-phonon (EPn) cavity-QED system.
+Here, we provide a new approach for producing squeezed light in a semiconductor microcavity system.
 Specifically, we consider a semiconductor microcavity sandwiched between distributed Bragg reflectors (DBRs), which can simultaneously confine light and sound waves.
 The microcavity is also embedded with a quantum well (QW), forming an exciton-phonon-photon tripartite system.
-One of the distinct advantages of this hybrid system is that it exhibits rich nonlinear interactions with adjustable strength, which can be exploited to generate novel quantum states.
-Specifically, we show in this work how the nonlinear EPn interaction can be used to reduce the quantum noise of light, and how the exciton-photon (EPt) coupling can provide a new degree of freedom to engineer the squeezing spectrum of the cavity output field and improve the robustness of the squeezing against environmental temperature.
-We further analyze the effect of other residual nonlinearity in the system, e.g., the optomechanical interaction, on the EPn-induced squeezing.
+One of the distinct advantages of this hybrid system is that it exhibits rich nonlinear interactions with adjustable strength, which can be exploited to generate novel quantum states, {including ground state cooling of mechanical motion~\cite{Bloch22} and excitonic entanglement~\cite{zuoprr,zuopra}}.
+In this work, we show how the nonlinear exciton-phonon (EPn) interaction can be used to reduce the quantum noise of light, and how the exciton-photon (EPt) coupling can provide a new degree of freedom to engineer the squeezing spectrum of the cavity output field and improve the robustness of the squeezing against environmental temperature. {Impressively, a substantial squeezing can be achieved using a very bad microcavity, where the strong-coupling induced exciton polaritons~\cite{Hopfield58} are not present.}